rob-murray/ui-message-queue/README.md

 ### Build

-To produce a release build, run the build script; this compiles to JS and merges into one file to produce `src/ui-message-queue.js`.
+To produce a release build, run the build script; this compiles to JS and merges into one file to produce `src/ui-message-queue.js` and `lib/ui-message-queue.min.js`.

 ```bash
 $ grunt build